johann-solo/oliveandmango.github.io/site/content/blog/2018-02-02-muhammara-dip.md

 1. In a food processor or high speed blender process the chili flakes, cumin, walnuts, lemon juice, breadcrumbs, olive oil, garlic, tomato paste, garlic if using, and red peppers until nice and smooth.
 Then drizzle with warm water to reach desired texture and pulse a few more times.
 I didn’t need the water.

 1. Stir in and season with salt and pepper to your liking and serve with the cauliflower bites.
-I topped mine with a drizzle of olive oil, dusting of cumin and cumin seeds and some chopped parsley
+I topped mine with a drizzle of olive oil, dusting of cumin, cumin seeds, chopped walnuts and some chopped parsley

 Adapted from *Thekitchn*